OWASP/www-project-developer-guide/draft/14-checklist/03-secure-database-access.md

 ### 14.3 Checklist: Secure Database Access

-Secure access to all data stores, including both relational databases and NoSQL databases.
+Ensure that access to all data stores is sucure, including both relational databases and NoSQL databases.

-Refer to proactive control '[C3: Secure Database Access][control3]' for more context from the 'OWASP Top 10 Proactive Controls' project.
+Refer to proactive control '[C3: Secure Database Access][control3]' for more context from the 'OWASP Top 10 Proactive Controls' project, and use the checklists below as suggestions for the checklist that has been tailored for the individual project.

 #### Secure queries